Douglas Chalmers

 Lieutenant General Douglas McKenzie Chalmers, CB, DSO, OBE (born 26 February 1966) is a former British Army officer who served as Deputy Chief of the Defence Staff (Military Strategy & Operations) from 2018 to 2021.
 He is currently Master of Emmanuel College, Cambridge.

 Early life and education

 Chalmers was born on 26 February 1966 in Belfast, Northern Ireland.
+He grew up in England.
+He was educated at Bearwood House, a private school in Berkshire, England.
+Following school, he worked laying tarmac during the day and studying to re-take his A-Levels by night.

-He was educated at Reddam House, a Private school in Berkshire, England.
-He later completed a Master of Arts (MA) degree from the United States Army's School of Advanced Military Studies and a Master of Philosophy (MPhil) degree from Trinity Hall, Cambridge.
+Chalmers later completed a Master of Arts (MA) degree from the United States Army's School of Advanced Military Studies and a Master of Philosophy (MPhil) degree from Trinity Hall, Cambridge.